ivan1993spb/snake-server/README.md

 #### Request `GET /api/games/{id}/objects`

-Request returns all objects on the map of a game with passed identifier.
+Request returns all objects on and map properties of a game with passed identifier.

 ```
 curl -s -X GET http://localhost:8080/api/games/1/objects | jq